maxi-musz/smart-edu-api/src/library/general-materials/general-materials-readme.md

 - Maximum file size: 300MB
 - Files are uploaded to cloud storage (S3/Cloudinary based on environment configuration)
 - The full material file is stored for offline download capability
-- Chapters are metadata (page ranges) and do not require separate file uploads
+- Chapters can have multiple files attached (see "Upload File for Chapter" endpoint)
+- Chapter files are separate from the main material file and allow for supplementary resources

 ### AI Chat Integration
 - Materials with `isAiEnabled: true` can be used for AI chat conversations